- Orthotist and Prosthetist

 Who is a Orthotist and Prosthetist?

-Orthotist and prosthetist are medicare professionals who provide aid to patients with physical disabilities.
+Orthotist and Prosthetist are medicare professionals who provide aid to patients with physical disabilities.
 Several times people witness such unfortunate incidents in which they lose their limbs such as leg, arm or palm in an accident or they are born without such a limb.
 May no one go through this.
 But life is unpredictable and such accidents happen.
 Whether it is a road accident, the collapse of multistory buildings, slipping over the floor, or willingly jumping from heights causes victims to lose their limbs due to excess blood flow or infection.
-Humans victimised by such accidents often get subjected to life long disability.
+Humans victimised by such accidents often get subjected to lifelong disability.
 Orthotist and prosthetist play a crucial role in their lives.
-These medical professionals come to rescue the victims by providing artificial aid.
+Prosthetics medical professionals come to rescue the victims by providing artificial aid.
 They may not bring back their original limb functioning properly.
 But they provide stability to them by fitting them with artificial limbs such as prostheses and orthotic braces or orthoses.
 Orthotist prosthetist career is crucial for specially abled patients to gain stability and perform everyday chores with the help of prosthetics and orthotics.

 Orthotist and Prosthetist in a Nutshell